embarki34/ISIA-24/README.md

 1. Dataset collection and annotation
 2. Preprocessing of Algerian Arabic text
-3. Implementation of three transfer learning models: AraBERT, AraELECTRA, and DziriBERT
+3. Implementation of three transfer learning models: AraBERT (Base and Large), AraELECTRA, and DziriBERT
 4. Application of various data augmentation techniques, including a novel method
 5. Experimental evaluation with frozen and unfrozen base layers

+All the code for these steps is contained in the `ISIA-24.ipynb` Jupyter notebook.

 ## Results